Berkshire Hathaway - Newest in the Trillion Dollar Club

 • Helen Paulla - Chairman

-• Mike Jones - Chief Financial Officer
+• Michael Jones - Vice President and Chief Financial Officer

-• Thom Lachman - Chief Executive Officer Duracell
+• Thom Lachman - Chief Executive Officer (Duracell)

 • Carol Stefanik - Vice President